This Peach Raspberry Crunch recipe is high in fiber for a wholesome twist on a classic dessert.

 The recipe is from the The Old Farmer’s Almanac Everyday Baking—an absolutely drool-worthy cookbook for bakers.

 It’s a good-for-you variation on the classic Peach Melba combination of peaches and raspberries topped with ice cream.
 I promise: You will not miss the ice cream.
 This dish doesn’t need anything else.
 (OK, life is short: A scoop of vanilla ice cream on this while it’s warm will put you over the Moon.)

 And when I saw that fresh peaches were going for $.99 per pound, there was no question of what I was going to do with them.

-I bought 3 pounds (more than I needed, but they looked so luscious), a lemon, and a package of frozen raspberries and dashed to my kitchen to make High-Fiber Peach Raspberry Crunch from Everyday Baking.
+I bought 3 pounds (more than I needed, but they looked so luscious), a lemon, and a package of frozen raspberries and dashed to my kitchen.
 (Why frozen raspberries, you wonder?
-I prefer to use frozen raspberries for cooking and to eat the fresh.)
+I prefer to use frozen raspberries for cooking and to eat the fresh.

 I have made this a few times, always reducing the butter in the topping by a bit.
 (I don’t do this to trade the butter calories for the ice cream calories, but that’s an idea!)